Winter Wedding Bouquet Ideas

 Photo: Anne Robert

-On the other hand, if you’re holding your wedding on Christmas, consider a bouquet with seasonal white cedar branches and eucalyptus as the base, then with red roses, orchids, and white wax flowers to finish the style off.
+On the other hand, if you’re holding your wedding on Christmas, consider a bouquet with seasonal white cedar branches and eucalyptus as the base, then add red roses, orchids, and white wax flowers to finish the style.

 19. Burgundy and Blush Wedding Bouquet With Ribbons